Anyona-00/User-Managment-system/README.md

 # **Adamur Entry Test - User Management System**

-This project is a user management system built as part of the Adamur Entry Test.
+This project is the Front-End of a user management system I built as part of the Adamur Entry Test.
 It provides user registration, secure login, email-based account verification using OTP, and password reset functionality.
 The system is designed to be scalable, secure, and adaptable, suitable for integration into educational platforms like Adamur.

 ---